icssc/peterportal-api-next/apps/docs/docs/contributors-guide/application-architecture/tools.md

 ## Grades Updater

-The `grades-updater` takes
+The `grades-updater` takes spreadsheets containing grades data, which we get from the UCI [Public Records Office](https://pro.uci.edu/), and sanitizes them.
+The sanitized data is then uploaded to our database so that users can consume the data.

 ## Unified Scraper

-The `unified-scraper` combines the three main scrapers--for courses, instructors, and course prerequisites--into one
+The `unified-scraper` combines the three main scrapers--for courses, instructors, and course prerequisites--into one component, which populates our course and instructor data.

 ## WebSoc Scraper